na-na-hi/renget/archive/aicg_meta.md

 ## Frontend (service support)

-Only two frontends are currently recommended.
+Only two frontends are currently recommended, Silly and the newer option Agnai.
+Both have a lot of different features and are improving fast.
-Silly's Tavern mod is the more featureful option, while Agnai is a newer alternative preferred by /aicg/ developers and sometimes considered to have a more secure future.
-FrankenTavern is deprecated by its author, who said to remove it from this document and is no longer used by most of its /aicg/ users anyway.

 [Miku](https://docs.miku.gg) is noteworthy, but difficult to compare.
 It uses sentiment classification to show different sprites for each message, and text-to-speech, supporting OAI, Kobold, Whisper, AzureTTS, ElevenLabs, and NovelAITTS.

+[RisuAI](https://risu.pages.dev) is noteworthy but I'm not knowledgeable about its features yet.

 |       | OAI | NAI |  Kobold |      Scale | Poe | Claude API |